Julie Daniels

 Penalty: £80 - £160

-If an accident happens and you’re forced to overtake another car or change your road position for any reason, think carefully about whether it’s safe to enter a box junction or better to wait.
-Box junctions are crossings with yellow hatched lines in them; you should wait until your exit road or lane is clear to drive into them, but you can move forward and wait there if you’re turning right and your way is blocked by oncoming traffic or other cars waiting to turn right.
+Box junctions are crossings with yellow hatched lines in them; under normal circumstances, you should wait until your exit road or lane is clear to drive into them.
+But if you’re turning right and your way is blocked by oncoming traffic or other cars waiting to turn right, you are permitted to move forward and wait inside the box markings.

 If the box is at a signalled roundabout, wait until you can cross all the way over without stopping before driving into the box.

-Using or stopping in a bus lane where it is not permitted
+Using or stopping in a bus lane where it’s not permitted

 Highway Code Rule: 141